alanamcgovern/UN-Subnational-Estimates/README.md

 ## The Pipeline

-#### Step 0: Prepare R
+#### Step 0: Prepare R and SUMMER package

 Make sure your R version is at least 4.1.0 (also RStudio is using R 4.1.0 or more recent version).
 Otherwise, installation of dependent packages might fail.
+Also, make sure you are using the most recent version of the SUMMER available on github: https://github.com/richardli/SUMMER.
+You can install this by running: devtools::install_github('richardli/SUMMER')

 #### Step 1: Setting up file structure